 The tangles and branches will be eaten with time and need occasional replacement.

-Also, because of the wood in their diet, Clown Plecos will produce huge amounts of sawdust poop.
+Also, because of the wood, Clown Plecos will produce huge amounts of sawdust poop.

 The sawdust won’t spike the Ammonia or Nitrite levels in the aquarium, but a decent mechanical filtration should be in place to take care of the particles.